eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 Looking ahead, there are two major topics that we want to tackle next: First, there is the migration of our UI from Vaadin 7 to Vaadin 8, since Vaadin announced the end-of-life for our current version.
 Another big topic will be the update to Spring Boot 2.
-On the community-side, we are in the final stage of updating our [website](https://www.eclipse.org/hawkbit/) with a new design, so make sure you stop by in a couple of days to check it out.
+On the community side, we are in the final stage of updating our [website](https://www.eclipse.org/hawkbit/) with a new design, so make sure you stop by in a couple of days to check it out.
 Finally, the hawkBit team will be present at EclipseCon Europe 2018, so if you are interested in meeting us, that is the place to be.